BIOTREDIN ® (L-Threonine + Vitamin B6)

-Biotredin gained wide exposure primarily as an effective and safe drug for treating alcohol dependency.
-Doctors believe the main advantage of Biotredin over other similar drugs is that it is fast acting and can be used to treat children of any age.
+Biotredin pills gained wide exposure primarily as an effective and safe drug for treating alcohol dependency.
+Doctors believe the main advantage of Biotredin over other similar drugs is that it is fast-acting and can be used to treat children of any age.
+Some even claim that it can help with the hangover!

-The unique combination of threonine and pyridoxine has a synergetic effecton the improvement of the brain function.
+The unique combination of threonine and pyridoxine has a synergetic effect on the improvement of brain function.

 Although Biotredin is capable of treating psychological strain and stress, it is not a sedative (it doesn’t suppress the central nervous system).
 Therefore, it does not cause dependency or lethargy.